notatallshaw/fall_guys_ping_estimate/README.md

 ## Shutdown

-Currently there is not shutdown functionality, you must close the command window you used to open Fall Guys Ping Estimate.
+Currently there is no shutdown functionality, you must close the command window you used to open Fall Guys Ping Estimate.